 Just Kids is a 2010 memoir written by punk rock musician Patti Smith.
 The book which follows her to the big city of New York traces back her love for art, poetry and Robert Mapplethorpe.
 She delves into her memories about her climb to success as well as the struggles within her relationship with Robert.
 In fact, Patti Smith’s decision to write the book was a promise she had made to him.
 A true story which not only gives an interesting insight into Patti Smith’s work, life and relationship.
 But also, her connection with the city of New York.

 Wondering where you should stay during your trip to the Big Apple?
 Unfortunately, the home of rock ‘n’ roll, New York’s Hotel Chelsea, which plays a huge role in Just Kids is currently closed for renovation.
 But there are still many places to choose from to fully immerse yourself in the NY experience.
 Stay at The Manhattan at Times Square, 3-star accommodation which puts you right in the thick of buzzing Times Square.
-The stylish 4-star Roosevelt Hotel is a firm favourite thanks to its jazz roots and rooftop bar.
-Or book the 3-star Wellington Hotel which puts you right in the heart of the city, close to many attractions.
+The stylish 4-star New Yorker – A Wyndham Hotel is a firm favourite thanks to its Art Deco style and glitzy location.
+Or live like a rockstar (just like Jimi!) and book the 4-star Hotel Hendricks which boasts an edgy, rock ‘n’ roll vibe, two rooftop bars and puts you right in the heart of the city.

 Egypt – The Alchemist, Paolo Coelho